Giveth/giveth-docs/dapps/GIVpower.md

 GIVpower was created to build a win-win relationship between projects & donors.
 GIV holders get GIVpower and earn a yield when they stake and - if they choose - lock GIV in the GIVfarm.
 They will eventually be able to use their GIVpower to “boost” projects on Giveth and help improve their ranking.
 Top ranked projects will get benefits on the platform.
 Initially their donors will get more GIVbacks, and eventually, they will get matching funds and other benefits.

-The 1st phase of GIVpower, formerly known as GIVcuration, launched on (LAUNCH DATE) and adds a new layer of mechanics for staking GIV on the GIVfarm.
+The 1st phase of GIVpower, formerly known as GIVcuration, launched on October 4th, 2022 and adds a new layer of mechanics for staking GIV on the GIVfarm.

 <img alt='givpower staking card' width='30%' heigh='auto' src={useBaseUrl('img/givpowerCard.png')} />